encode/starlette/docs/events.md

 async def close_database_connection_pool():
     ...
 ```
-Or through a regular function interface:
+Or as a regular function call:

 ```python
 from starlette.applications import Starlette